 The purpose of the meeting is to explain in public what we do, listen to our service users, and learn from those engaged in front-line complaints resolution.
 Out of this we aim to build trust in PHSO as well as the organisations that we investigate.
 The event is a further illustration of PHSO’s transition into a more outward-facing, accessible, and transparent ombudsman service.

-True to his word, engagement was facilitated by a Q & A session where previously submitted questions and those posed on the day via an on-line app called ‘Sildo’ were put to the panel.
+True to his word, engagement was facilitated by a Q & A session where previously submitted questions and those posed on the day via an on-line app called ‘Slido’ were put to the panel.
 We were pleased to learn that all the questions would be responded to on the PHSO website after the meeting, showing a willingness to answer the most difficult questions.
 It was therefore with some interest that I reviewed the answers in Mr Behrens recent blog post only to find that my question on customer satisfaction scores had been overlooked.

 My question (seen at the top of this screenshot) is one I had previously put to Dr Chris Gill lecturer in Public Law at the University of Glasgow following the PACAC Peer Review scrutiny meeting.
-Having established that PHSO had suffered ‘an organisation in crisis’ following ‘failures in leadership’ Dr Gill and the peer review team used customer satisfaction data as one means of determining the scale of the recovery.
+Having established that PHSO had been ‘an organisation in crisis’ following ‘failures in leadership’ Dr Gill and the peer review team used customer satisfaction data as one means of determining the scale of the recovery.

 The panel was impressed by the systems in place to quality assure casework, in particular the use of customer data to verify performance against the Service Charter.
 Peer Review p31